Gandosha/HaGashash/README.md

 # HaGashash
-*A concurrent basic script scanner.*
+*A concurrent basic script scanner that relies on Nmap, CeWL, Gobuster and Nikto.*

 **Tested on:**
 - Kali linux x64 2018.4